khannoussi-malek/the-discoverer/docs/GETTING_STARTED.md

 > 📖 **Navigation**: [Documentation Index](README.md) | [Examples](EXAMPLES.md) | [API Reference](API.md) | [Architecture](ARCHITECTURE.md)

-Welcome to The Discoverer!
+Welcome to Navo!
 This guide will help you get up and running in **5 minutes**.

 ## What You'll Learn

 By the end of this guide, you will:
-- ✅ Have The Discoverer running on your machine
+- ✅ Have Navo running on your machine
 - ✅ Register your first database
 - ✅ Execute your first natural language query
 - ✅ Understand how to integrate it into your solution